zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Instead, a container view purpose is to declare what is the actual UI.
 In this case implemented in this Other FSListUI view

 [.code-highlight: 7,9]
-^and, most importantly, to forward the business logic events to the model, which then will use this knowledge to decide what's next for our app.
+^and, most importantly, we forward the business logic events to the model, which is where we use all the gathered knowledge to decide what's next for our app.

+[.code-highlight: all]
+^Containers are just one example...another one most of us are familiar with is the coordinator pattern.

 [.code: auto(1)]